astutespruce/sarp-connectivity/analysis/prep/species/README.md

 downloaded from https://www.streamnet.org/home/data-maps/gis-data-sets/
 on 9/7/2023.

-StreamNet data are prepared using `analysis/prep/species/prep_streamnet.py`.
+StreamNet data are prepared and associated with NHD flowlines using `analysis/prep/species/prep_streamnet.py`.
-This selects out species and runs of interest, fills small gaps between endpoints, and merges the linework.
+This selects out species and runs of interest, fills small gaps between endpoints, and merges the habitat linework.
+It then tries to find closely related NHD flowlines that have sufficient overlap with the habitat linework.

 NOTE: this merges lines that overlap; this means that canals / ditches that may be functionaly separate from regular flowlines but spatially overlap are merged